 Lead generation

-Reddit can surface painful, specific buying questions, but raw keyword alerts bury those threads in noise.
-CueScout looks for intent, explains the match, and helps you reply manually with context.
+Reddit surfaces painfully specific buying questions, and raw keyword alerts bury them in noise.
+CueScout scores for intent, explains the match, and shows you which of those threads AI assistants are already reading when they answer the same question.

 Outcome